any-docs/css/content/reference/selectors/_colon_defined/index.md

 }
 ```

-We have also used the {{cssxref("::before")}} pseudo-element to show a "Loading..." overlay message until the element is defined.
-After definition, it is removed by setting the {{cssxref("content")}} to an empty string.
+We have also used the `::before` pseudo-element to show a "Loading..." overlay message until the element is defined.
+After definition, it is removed by setting the `content` to an empty string.

 The following JavaScript has been used to define the custom element.
-To allow you to see the state of the custom element before and after definition we run the {{domxref("CustomElementRegistry.define", "define()")}} method when the button is clicked.
+To allow you to see the state of the custom element before and after definition we run the `define()` method when the button is clicked.

 ```js
 const btn = document.querySelector("#btn");